Prepare your passport and fill in our simple online form in less than 5 minutes

-You will need your the Electronic Arrival Card if you want to travel to Singapore.
+You will need the Electronic Arrival Card if you want to travel to Singapore.
 It’s a trial project of the Immigration & Checkpoints Authority (ICA) with the aim of facilitating the arrival to the country by reducing the queues at the immigration offices.

 No, the SG arrival card is not a visa.
-However, holding an Electronic Arrival Card help you with the process to get a visa.
-The aim of SG Arrival Card is to reduce time at immigration offices and replace the Disembarkation/Embarkation Card (D/E Card).
+However, holding an Electronic Arrival Card helps you with the process to get a visa.
+The aim of the SG Arrival Card is to reduce time at immigration offices and replace the Disembarkation/Embarkation Card (D/E Card).
 You can apply now for the SG Arrival Card in order to save time while preparing your trip.

 No, you don’t.
 However, depending on how long the layover is you will need to check whether you want to stay at the airport or visit Singapore for a few days.
-In that case you will probably need a transit visa.
+In that case, you will probably need a transit visa.

 You should submit the Electronic Arrival Card within 14 days prior your arrival in Singapore.
 However, with Visagov you can apply before and we will take care of the rest in order to avoid any delays at the immigration office upon arrival.

-Every foreign person traveling to Singapore except citizens who arrive by cruise or those who hold a work pass will be asked for the SG arrival card.
+Any foreign person traveling to Singapore except citizens who arrive by cruise or those who hold a work pass will be asked for the SG arrival card.

-If you're travelling to Singapore for tourism, in addition to your passport, airline tickets and hotel, you'll need to provide a bank certificate confirming that you have sufficient funds to pay for your stay in the country without working.
+If you're traveling to Singapore for tourism, in addition to your passport, airline tickets and hotel, you'll need to provide a bank certificate confirming that you have sufficient funds to pay for your stay in the country without working.